What you need to know

-- Proposal narrative (3-6 pages) including a detailed description of your project, activities and timeline, a description of how you will assess your project, and educational objectives with answers to the following questions:
+- Proposal narrative (3-6 pages) including a detailed description of your project, activities and timeline, a description of how you will reflect upon the efficacy of your innovation, and educational objectives with answers to the following questions:

 - How will the project enhance your teaching?

 - How will it improve the students' experiences in the classroom?

 - What is the potential impact of the project at MIT?
 Estimate the number of students served now and in the future.

 - A description of staffing and resources (i.e. financial, space, or equipment) required.